Every Julianne Moore Movie Ranked Worst To Best

 In this Coen brothers cult classic, Jeffrey "The Dude" Lebowski (Jeff Bridges) is a laid-back stoner type who gets mixed up with more than he bargained for when he is attacked one night.
 Thus begins this hilarious case of mistaken identity involving a much wealthier Jeffrey Lebowski (David Huddleston).
 Julianne Moore plays Maude Lebowski, a quirky, sexual boundary-pushing fine artist and the big Lebowski's ex-wife.
 She ends up becoming not just the Dude's lover, but also the only helpful sidekick in helping him solve the mystery of Lebowski's missing trophy wife Bunny (Tara Reid).

-"The Big Lebowski" is considered one of the best movies of the '90s for its characters and perfectly morbid sense of humor.
-Even supporting actors John Goodman.
-Philip Seymour Hoffman and Sam Elliott give performances that have cemented these screwball characters and quotes deep into the minds of many cinephiles.
+"The Big Lebowski" is considered one of those great '90s movies that still hold up today for its characters and perfectly morbid sense of humor.
+Even supporting actors John Goodman, Philip Seymour Hoffman, Steve Buscemi, and Sam Elliott give performances that have cemented these screwball characters and quotes deep into the minds of many cinephiles.
 Please abide by our advice to watch this one immediately if you haven't seen it yet.

 7. Vanya on 42nd Street